malaybaku/VMagicMirrorManual/en_troubleshooting.md

 Security software can be the cause of this issue, as VMagicMirror operates interprocess communication between character window and control panel.

-Please try if it works when the security software is disabled.
+Please try to disable the security software in this case.

 As far as the creator knows, COMODO Internet Security leads this issue, but it is just an example.